mariothe1st/Infinite-craft-SL/README.md

 # Infinite-craft-SL

-Instructions for Mobile:
+#Instructions for Mobile:
-\n
 Go into the txt file and the instructions will be in there.

-Instructions for PC:
+#Instructions for PC:

 You can use the mobile txt aswell but its a pain in the ass to copy and paste it all over again....